ayecue/klassmer/README.md

 ## Description

 This package will merge your CommonJS project to one file to use it in frontend without any overhead.
 Also you can generate HTML files which show all dependencies of your project.
-Also you got the possibility to use the intern 'Klass' system in your project.
+Another feature is that you got the possibility to use the intern 'Klass' system in your project.

 ## Changelog